Amber – publisher of world bestsellers – as the first publishing house in post-communist Poland, introduced all the biggest foreign writers.

 2016 was the year of our most popular genres - psychological thrillers & women fiction - and also new authors.
 We published 280 books.

-Our new lead author is Sebastian Fitzek, the great German master of psychological thriller..
+Sebastian Fitzek, the great German master of psychological thriller, became our new lead author.
 Our publications of his international bestsellers – Passenger 23, Splitter, Cut Off - were promoted by “Newsweek” and Onet (one of the biggest Polish news websites).

 Next to our established literary crime novels (Sharon Bolton, Ragnar Jónasson), we started publishing domestic noir psychological thrillers about dark family secrets, the trend started by Girl on the Train.